‘In the Shadow of the Sun’: A film collaboration between Derek Jarman and Throbbing Gristle

 In the 1960s and 1970s, his dance group revolutionized theater with its productions of Jean Genet’s The Maids, Flowers and Oscar Wilde’s Salome.

 He shocked critics by working with non-dancers.
-At the Traverse Theater in Edinburgh, he often cast his productions by picking-up good-looking, young men in Princes Street Gardens - good looks, an open mind and passion for life were more important than learned techniques, or a classical training.
+At the Traverse Theater in Edinburgh, he often cast his productions by picking-up good-looking, young men he had spotted in the city’s Princes Street Gardens - good looks, an open mind and passion for life were more important than learned techniques, or a classical training.
 His most famous collaborator was the blind dancer, Jack Birkett, aka The Great Orlando – perhaps now best known for his role as Borgia Ginz in Derek Jarman’s Jubilee.

 Kemp was the catalyst who inspired David Bowie towards cabaret and Ziggy Stardust.
-He taught him mime, and directed and performed in Bowie’s Ziggy Stardust and the Spiders from mars.
-He also taught Kate Bush, and choreographed her shows.
+He taught him mime, and directed and performed in Bowie’s Ziggy Stardust and the Spiders from Mars, and was his lover.
+He also taught Kate Bush, and choreographed for her shows.

 As an actor, he gave outrageous and scene-stealing performances in Jarman’s Sebastiane, Ken Russell’s Savage Messiah and Robin Hardy’s The Wicker Man.